Wondering how you might use the impact report produced by the MICS platform?

 MICS analysis of project impact in the Citizen Science Sector

-To comparatively assess the impact of the citizen-science element of MONCOLE, we utilised the MICS (Measuring Impact of Citizen Science) standardised impact assessment tool.
+To comparatively assess the impact of the citizen-science element of MONOCLE, we utilised the MICS (Measuring Impact of Citizen Science) standardised impact assessment tool.

 The impact-assessment process on the MICS platform includes over 200 questions, each with a pre-defined set of answers that users choose from.
 These questions assess hundreds of indicators and are based on current impact-assessment methods and other frameworks, such as the ECSA characteristics of citizen science.
 The specific answers from each project are analysed through a series of artificial-intelligence (AI) algorithms, which result in impact scores across five domains – science and technology, society, governance, environment and economy – all of which are scored out of a maximum of 42 points.